hasan-ston/web-scalability-notes/chp5_DataLayer.md

 2. When multiple versions are discovered, they're merged by adding all items from all carts
 3. Users never lose items added to cart, making it easier to complete purchases

-This is **client-side conflict resolution** - the application handles merging conflicting versions.
+This is called client-side conflict resolution - the application handles merging conflicting versions.

----

 ## Quorum Consistency